 Another helpful backup feature is the email restore option.
 When you create an account, you’ll be sent an email with a backup link attached.
 Clicking on this will restore your account.
 You just need to enter your password and you’ll be reunited with your precious crypto!

 The above features make restoring your wallet easy, but they don’t offer any high-level protection against hackers and malware.
 With a few more extra features, the Exodus wallet could offer much better security.
-However, this would likely stop it being so easy to use.
+However, with time, these features might surely be added.

 Exodus doesn’t offer two-factor authentication.
 This makes it easier for hackers to use a keylogger to break into a wallet.
 All that protects the wallet is a single password.
 Once in, a hacker has access to the cryptocurrencies stored there.

 Note: A keylogger is a piece of malware that records the keys pressed on your keyboard.
 They are used to find email addresses and passwords.

 Another feature that the Exodus wallet lacks is multi-signature addresses.
 The idea behind a multi-signature address is like two-factor authentication.
 It gives another layer of security to a wallet.
 With a multi-signature wallet, you choose how many devices must tell the network it’s ok to send money before any is sent.
 Examples of this are email or text message confirmation.